Cystic Fibrosis: Causes, Symptoms, Treatments

 Approximately one in two-thousand five-hundred Caucasian children are affected by Cystic Fibrosis.
 More than ten million persons unknowingly carries the disease through the recessive gene, and bear no symptoms.
 Cystic Fibrosis is the most common hereditary cause of fatality in America.

 Persons with Cystic Fibrosis commonly live between twenty-eight and thirty years, but some live years longer.
 Drainage procedures and medications are helping children with Cystic Fibrosis who would have died in the past to live into middle-adulthood and longer.
-The cause of death in persons with Cystic Fibrosis is usually either respiratory distress or a respiratory tract infection in conjunction with enlargement of the right side of their heart.
+The cause of death in persons with Cystic Fibrosis is usually either respiratory distress or a respiratory tract infection with enlargement of the right side of their heart.

 Causes of Cystic Fibrosis